mangstadt/PHP-HAPI/README.markdown

 for ($i = 0; $i < 100; $i++){
 	$hapi->getNewMessages();
 }
-//without flood protection, you could be locked out by now
+//without flood protection, you would be locked out by now
 ```